iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 #### Next Steps
  - The same app can be executed with a local mosquitto server, you can use a pre-configured docker image like: [mosquitto-local](https://github.com/ridomin/mosquitto-local)
  - Start mosquitto with `docker run -it --rm -p 8080:8080 -p 1883:1883 -p 8883:8883 -p 8884:8884 -p 8443:8443  ridomin/mosquitto-local:dev`
- - Update the connection settings: `dotnet run /ConnectionSettings:cs="HostName=localhost;TcpPort=8883;Username=user;Password=password"`
+ - Update the connection settings: `dotnet run /ConnectionSettings:cs="HostName=localhost;TcpPort=8883;Username=user;Password=password;CaFile=RidoFY23CA.crt"`
  - Connect [https://iotmodels.github.io/pnp-mqtt](https://iotmodels.github.io/pnp-mqtt) to `localhost:8443` to interact with your device

 ### Using `Azure IoT Central`

-The same application code works with Azure IoT, you can use IoT Hub and IoT Explorer, or IoT Central:
+The same application code works with Azure IoT, you can use [Azure IoT Hub and IoT Explorer](https://docs.microsoft.com/en-us/azure/iot-fundamentals/howto-use-iot-explorer), or [Azure IoT Central](https://apps.azureiotcentral.com/home):

-- Create a new IoT Central application
+- You will need an IoT Central application
 - Create a new device template importing the Memory Monitor interface: [samples/memmon/dtmi_rido_pnp_memmon-1.json](samples/memmon/dtmi_rido_pnp_memmon-1.json), customize the Views to edit the properties, an Publish the template.
 - Create a new Device Identity, select `Connect` to get the `IdScope`, `DeviceID` and `Key`
-- Start the application with `dotnet run /ConnectionStrings:cs="IdScope=<dps-id-scope>;DeviceId=<deviceId>;SharedAccessKey=<deviceSasKey>"`
+- Start the sample with `dotnet run /ConnectionStrings:cs="IdScope=<dps-id-scope>;DeviceId=<deviceId>;SharedAccessKey=<deviceSasKey>"`
 - Interact with the device from the Central application.

 #### Next Steps
 - Connect to Azure IoT Hub by providing a device connection string
 - Use IoT Explorer to interact with the device.
-Must configure IoT Explorer to be able to resolve the DTDL model from a local or a custom repository.
+Must configure IoT Explorer to be able to resolve the DTDL model from a local or a private model repository.
 - Configure DPS with Azure IoT Hub

 ### Create your own

 1. Define your device interactions using the [DTDL](https://aka.ms/dtdl) language.
 Like this [DTDL interface](samples/memmon/dtmi_rido_pnp_memmon-1.json)
 2. Create the base libraries to implement the DTDL interface for each cloud vendor.
 See the [Memory Monitor sample](samples/memmon/dtmi_rido_pnp_memmon-1.g.cs)
-3. Implement the device logic, in a way that can be reused across different cloud vendor implementations.
+3. Implement the device logic, by using the interface, the device logic can be reused across different cloud vendor implementations.
 [Device Logic](samples/memmon/Device.cs)
 4. Connect the device using different [Connection Settings](docs/ConnectionSettings.md)
 5. Interact with the device with a DTDL enabled solution.
 Like [Azure IoT Central](https://www.azureiotcentral.com), [IoTExplorer](https://docs.microsoft.com/en-us/azure/iot-fundamentals/howto-use-iot-explorer) or [Pnp-Mqtt](https://iotmodels.github.io/pnp-mqtt/)